Header image courtesy of @themurrayhk (via Instagram)

 Cotton Tree Terrace, UG Level, The Murray, 22 Cotton Tree Drive, Central | (+852) 3141 8888

-Australian-themed American restaurant chain Outback Steakhouse needs no introduction, but its location in Tung Chung has a unique dining set-up not found in its other restaurants.
-Apart from the regular indoor dining room, there is a special dining bubble tent on the outdoor terrace!
+Australian-themed restaurant chain Outback Steakhouse needs no introduction, but its Tung Chung location has a unique dining set-up not found in its other restaurants.
+Apart from the indoor dining hall, there is a special bubble tent on the outdoor terrace!
 Although the chain has multiple locations all across Hong Kong, the bubble tent has become one of the main reasons fans flock over to Lantau.
 If being contained in a white and opaque dining bubble is not your idea of a good time, fear not—you can always reserve a seat on the terrace proper and lap up the gorgeous views and beautiful sunset alongside plates of comfort food.

-Envoy rightfully calls itself “a colonial-inspired city retreat,” but before anyone feels put off by this description, what the sophisticated restaurant means is that its menu puts a modern twist to Hong Kong’s colonial food.
-From lunch and afternoon tea all the way to dinner, the commendable culinary and bar team here work tirelessly to wow guests with flavour and visuals—and the best place to enjoy them is on the terrace dining area.
+The Envoy calls itself “a colonial-inspired city retreat,” but before anyone feels put off by this description, what the sophisticated restaurant means is that its menu puts a modern twist on local colonial-era fare.
+From lunch and afternoon tea all the way to dinner, the culinary and bar team here work tirelessly to wow guests with flavour and visuals—and the best place to enjoy them is on the terrace dining area.
 Expect a unique mix of British classics infused with a novel Hong Kong touch, and visit the cocktail bar for flavourful tipples.

 Ruam, J Residence, 60 Johnston Road, Wan Chai | (+852) 3160 8535